aksommerville/fullmoon4/README.md

 - - - Consider using `verify` instead of `editor` for this.
 - [ ] Build-time support for enums and such?
 Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
 - [ ] ^ or if not all that, we at least need a repository of named `gs` fields.
-- [ ] verify: Check neighbor edges cell by cell
+- [ ] verify: Check neighbor edges cell by cell (be mindful of firewall)
 - [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.
 - [ ] verify: Song channel 14 reserved for violin, songs must not use.
 - [ ] verify: Teleport targets must set song.
+- [ ] verify: Firewall must be on edge, with at least two vacant cells, and a solid on both ends.
 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
 - [ ] Make up a new item to take Corn's place.
 - [ ] Maps for full game.